ForBioPhylogenomics/tutorials/divergence_time_estimation/README.md

 		emacs run_cladeage.xml

-* Add the following text to the new file:
+* Write the following text to the new file:

 		#!/bin/bash